 My favorite moment was when everyone walked into the backyard and noticed all of my hard work.
 It really boosted my self-esteem and made me feel great.

-Allie’s favorite part was her impromptu after-cake bath.
-She loves taking baths and she seemed to get a kick out of everyone being around while she bathed.
+Charlie’s favorite part was her impromptu after-cake bath.
+He loves taking baths and she seemed to get a kick out of everyone being around while she bathed.

 Vendor List and Links